A Natural Approach

 E

-A balanced fire element allows you to feel strong & powerful.
-Anatomically, it is located deep within your abdomen.
-A deficit in the solar plexus chakra occurs when we have low confidence, depression, feel withdrawn, or carry shame.
-An overly active solar plexus chakra occurs when we are overly confident, aggressive, or angry.
-In order to balance this chakra, we practice hot yoga flows & core-focused postures such as twists, plank, boat, & chair.
-By integrating abdomen-focused ties such as the hishi karada, we are able to further emphasize this connection.
+A balanced fire element may encourage feelings of strength.
+Anatomically, it is located deep within the abdomen.
+A deficit in solar plexus-related energy may be felt when we have low confidence, are withdrawn, or carry shame.
+An overly active solar plexus-related energy may be felt when we are overly confident, aggressive, or angry.
+To balance this solar plexus energy, we practice hot yoga flows & core-focused postures such as twists, plank, boat, & chair.
+By integrating abdomen-focused ties such as the hishi karada, we can further emphasize this connection.
 Here, we bust through the bullshit that so readily attaches itself to our thoughts & emotions as it relates to our Pratyahara practice.

 A